Kiyosu Castle 清洲城

 Weekend shows of local arts and crafts

 Crossing the red-turreted Otebashi Bridge into the charming castle grounds, you'll find an ornamental carp pond, a stone garden and the Performing Arts & Culture Hall.
-The latter hosts shows of local arts and crafts on the weekends.

 Ancient artifacts and stars of the screen